Barneylyw/Weather-Balloon-Project/README.md

 I first tested out the acceleration and temperature sensing from SFE_MMA8452Q using the MMA8452Q_Basic.ino for acceleration and C_and_F.ino for temperature, then I combined both into Combined.ino and used that for the overall data collection system.

 --GPS system--
-Our original idea was to wire up the SIM808 module with the Arduino to send the payload's location to our phones once it lands, we modified the example code Vehicle_Tracking.ino from SIM808 to fit our needs.
-However,
+Our original idea was to wire up the SIM808 module with the Arduino to send the payload's location to our phones once it lands; we modified the example code Vehicle_Tracking.ino from SIM808 to fit our needs, where it will send its location to one of our phones when we send it a message.
+However, the system can only get its GPS location when tested, but will not send or reply to any text messages.
+In accordance with our timeline, we decided to buy an off-the-shelf car tracker (Tracki) to achieve the same results.